Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Alignment = Extra Steps and Limitations

-In the end, the dominant AGIs will be the ones that are most optimal at using physical systems to move atoms around.
+In the end, the dominant AGIs will be the ones that "leave" this local optimum and its extra steps, and instead use more-optimal ways to move atoms around.

-Before this, AGIs will take many steps along the way, but each step is towards this endpoint.
-As their scientific understanding increases, they will see cars, then components, then atoms.
+AGIs may take many steps along the way, but each step is towards this endpoint.
+As their scientific understanding increases, they will "see" cars, then components, then atoms.

 At its logical outcome, the most-dominant AGIs will be the ones that purged all extra steps and limitations so that they only use the strongest systems allowed by physics.